SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 }
 ```
 ## Agent Information
 The term “agent” refers to the piece of software that connects a device with Cumulocity IoT.
 This document provides guidance for integration developers to develop this agent.
-The fragments `c8y_Agent` must be sent to the inventory API to add it to the device managed object.
+The fragments `c8y_Agent` must be sent to the inventory endpoint of the API to add it to the device managed object.
 For details and examples, compare *[What is an agent?
 Cumulocity IoT Documentation](https://cumulocity.com/guides/concepts/interfacing-devices/#agents)*.

 ### c8y_Agent